Graeme is a Victoria-based web developer who worked as a bicycle mechanic for three years. He loves writing about bike-related topics.

 This inexpensive track-style crankset fits any bike with a square bottom bracket, and you can choose between 165mm, 170mm and 175mm lengths.
-If you're unsure, just grab a tape measure and make sure you'll have enough clearance.
+If you're unsure, just grab a tape measure and make sure you'll have enough ground clearance.
 They are drilled for 9/16" pedals.

 This particular one has a 46T chainring and 165mm length, which is a good all-around tooth count for city or suburban riding.
 There are a variety of styles.
 This stealthy looking black setup is just my personal favourite.

 FSA stands for 'full speed ahead', and they're a mid-to-high range producers of single speed crank sets today.
 A lot of premium fixie builds will utilize an FSA drivetrain because they've worked hard to garnered great reviews and a solid reputation over the years.

 This is called the Gimondi, and it's made from 7075 forged aluminum alloy.
 This one is stunningly beautiful and tastefully restrained in its design.
 Like most good cranks, it has a full factory warranty should you run into any issues with it.

 The set comes in at a delightful 584 grams, and it has a 42 tooth chain ring.
 Like the others here it fits with a square taper bottom bracket and 9/16" pedals, and its built to work with a 3/32" chain.